sagarp96/PdfLense/README.md

-# PdfLense — Chat with your PDFs
+# PdfLens — Chat with your PDFs

 https://pdflense.netlify.app/